Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints: Architecture and Training

 \section{Architecture and Training}

-Training trajectories are generated using the 9(8) explicit Runge-Kutta algorithm due to \citet{VE10}, implemented in DifferentialEquations.jl \citep{DIFFEQ} as \texttt{Vern9}, with absolute and relative tolerances of $10^{-24}$.
-Each trajectory is split into non-overlapping chunks of 3 timesteps each, with all chunks then randomized and split into training and validation sets in the ratio 75:25.
+Trajectories are generated using the 9(8) explicit Runge-Kutta algorithm due to \citet{verner2010numerical}, implemented in DifferentialEquations.jl \citep{rackauckas2017differential} as \texttt{Vern9}.
+To ensure that invariants are satisfied exactly in the training data, we use absolute and relative solver tolerances of $10^{-24}$ in conjunction with Julia's \texttt{BigFloat} number type.
+Trajectories for training and validation are independent, that is, a given trajectory is used exclusively either for training or validation.
+Each trajectory is split using a multiple-shooting approach into non-overlapping chunks of 3 timesteps each.

-Networks are implemented in Flux.jl \citep{IN18} and consist of fully-connected dense layers with ReLU activation functions.
-All experiments are trained for 1,000 epochs using the AdamW optimizer \citep{LO19} with weight decay of $10^{-6}$ and an exponentially decaying learning rate schedule.
-During training, trajectories are integrated using the 5(4) explicit Runge-Kutta algorithm due to \citet{TS11}, implemented in DifferentialEquations.jl \citep{DIFFEQ} as \texttt{Tsit5}, with absolute and relative tolerances of $10^{-6}$
+Networks are implemented using Flux.jl \citep{innes2018fashionable} and consist of fully-connected dense layers with ReLU activation functions.
+All experiments are trained for 1,000 epochs using the AdamW optimizer \citep{loshchilov2019decoupled} with weight decay of $10^{-6}$ and an exponentially decaying learning rate schedule.
+During training, trajectories are integrated using the 5(4) explicit Runge-Kutta algorithm due to \citet{tsitouras2011runge}, implemented in DifferentialEquations.jl \citep{rackauckas2017differential} as \texttt{Tsit5}, with absolute and relative tolerances of $10^{-6}$

-The stabilization hyperparameter $\gamma$ as well as network sizes and learning rates are optimized for each experiment and are summarized in \cref{tab:hyperparams}.
+The stabilization hyperparameter $\gamma$ as well as network sizes, learning rates, and the number of additional dimensions for ANODEs are optimized for each experiment and are summarized in \cref{tab:hyperparams}.